taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/00b-redux-async-actions.md

 }
 ~~~~~~~~

 That's it.
 Your notifications should work and hide after five seconds.
-Basically you have built the foundation for a notifiaction system in your Todo application.
+Basically you have built the foundation for a notification system in your Todo application.
 You can use it for other actions too.
 The project can be found in the [GitHub repository](https://github.com/rwieruch/taming-the-state-todo-app/tree/9.0.0).

-## Asynchornous Actions Alternatives
+## Asynchronous Actions Alternatives

-The whole concept around asynchronours actions led to a handful of libraries which solve this particular issue.
+The whole concept around asynchronous actions led to a handful of libraries which solve this particular issue.
 Redux Thunk was only the first one introduced by Dan Abramov.
 However, he agrees that there are use cases where Redux Thunk doesn't solve the problem in an efficient way.
-Redux Thunk can be used when you encounter the first time an use case for asynchronours actions.
+Redux Thunk can be used when you encounter the first time an use case for asynchronous actions.
 But when there are more complex scenarios involved, you can use advanced solutions beyond Redux Thunk.

 All of these solutions address the problem as side-effects in Redux.
-Asynchronours actions are used to deal with those side-effects.
+Asynchronous actions are used to deal with those side-effects.
 They are most often used when performing impure operations: fetching data from an API, delaying an execution or accessing the browser cache.
 All these operations are asynchronous and impure, hence are solved with asynchronous actions.
 In an application, that uses the functional programming paradigm, you want to have all these impure operations on the edge of your application.
 You don't want to have these close to your core application.

 This chapter briefly shows the alternatives that you could use instead of Redux Thunk.
 Among all the different alternatives, I only want to introduce you to the most popular and innovative ones.